espidev/tensorflow-ml-project/README.md

 The ultimate goal of this project is to take high-definition satellite images of whole cities and accurately generate statistics on land use.

+## How to Run

+First, use pip to install the necessary dependencies.
+Anaconda is recommended; dependencies can be found under *files/dependencies.txt*

+    pip install opencv-python tqdm numpy tensorflow keras matplotlib pandas seaborn

+To access and run individual models, see pipeline<span>.py.
+A Dockerfile will soon be available.
+Note that all training and code was done on/written for Tensorflow CPU.

 ## Data

 The first part of our dataset comes from the [UC Merced Land Use Dataset](http://weegee.vision.ucmerced.edu/datasets/landuse.html) which has 256x256 resolution images manually taken from the USGS National Map Urban Area Imagery collection.
 Images come from various sites across the United States.
 Each pixel represents one square foot.
 There are a total of 21 classes with 100 images per class for a total of 2,100 images.